 Tea causes fewer problems than coffee so it appears caffeine is not the problem.

-Fibre also encourages the growth of good bacteria that is important for a healthy gut.
+Fibre also encourages the growth of good bacteria which is important for a healthy gut.

 There are two main types of fibre: